Powell v. State

 Powell v.
 State of Georgia, S98A0755, 270 Ga.
 327, 510 S.E.
 2d 18 (1998), was a decision of the Supreme Court of Georgia in the U.S. state of Georgia that overturned its law against sodomy within the state.
 The Court ruled that the Georgia Constitution granted a right to privacy, and that outlawing oral or anal sex between consenting adults was a violation of the state constitution, thus deeming it "unconstitutional".

-While the plaintiff in Powell had been engaged in heterosexual sex, the overturning of the anti sodomy law also decriminalized same-sex sexual activity within the state of Georgia.
+While the plaintiff in Powell had been engaged in heterosexual sex, the overturning of the sodomy ban also decriminalized same-sex sexual activity within the state of Georgia.

 Background

 Anthony Powell was charged with a complaint in which he had performed non-consensual oral sex upon his wife's 17-year-old niece in his house.
 The jury acquitted him of the non-consensual portion of the complaint, but convicted him of consensual sodomy.

 In its appeal, the defense argued the statute was unconstitutional; the state argued that a conviction such as this was explicitly upheld by the U.S. Supreme Court in the case of Bowers v.
 Hardwick, 478 U.S. 186 (1986).

 In Bowers, the Attorney General of Georgia had conceded that the sodomy law could not be applied to married heterosexuals, given the U.S. Supreme Court's ruling in Griswold v.
 Connecticut.
 Justice John Paul Stevens had observed in his Bowers dissent that Eisenstadt v.
 Baird had extended Griswold to unmarried heterosexuals, so the sodomy law should not apply to unmarried homosexuals either.